Reviews You Can Rely On

 Construction Quality

-Unfortunately, the TX Guide showed considerable durability concerns during our testing period.
-After about five days of use, we noticed that the midsole was delaminating from the toe box in the same place on both shoes.
+We were concerned with the durability of the TX Guide during our testing period, and unfortunately, considerable problems arose over the next year of regular use.
+After only about five days in these shoes, we noticed that the midsole was delaminating from the toe box in the same place on both shoes.
 To make sure this wasn't a fluke, we inquired with members of the American Mountain Guides Association and received many reports of similar issues, including sole delamination around the toe and heel.

 While the mesh upper and foam midsole can take a beating, this delamination issue is problematic.
 These shoes aren't cheap, and a delaminated sole in the middle of a multi-day trip or multi-pitch rock climb can be a serious safety concern.
-That said, most guides we consulted noted that the climbing ability and support that the TX Guide provides is so much better than other approach shoes on the market that they were willing to deal with poor durability, and often received good customer service while exchanging problematic pairs for replacement.
+The upshot is that many of the guides we consulted received good customer service while exchanging problematic pairs for replacement.
 Others noted that a preventative treatment of shoe glue or rubber cement around the junctions between the sole, midsole, and toe box prevented delamination early and fixed the problem when it occurred.

-la sportiva tx guide approach shoes review - we found bilateral delamination in the midsole underneath the big...
+la sportiva tx guide - we found bilateral delamination in the midsole underneath the big...

 We found bilateral delamination in the midsole underneath the big toe area after only a handful of days into our testing period.